alondmnt/codon-bias/README.md

 # codon-bias

 This package provides analysis tools for genomic sequences, focusing on protein coding regions, translation efficiency and synonymous mutations.
-These include implementations of popular models from the past 3 decades of codon usage study, such as:
+These include implementations of popular models from the past four decades of codon usage study, such as:

 - Frequency of Optimal Codons (FOP)
 - Relative Synonymous Codon Usage (RSCU)